texas-robocamp/texas-robocamp.github.io/tutorials/arduino.md

 ![HyperCube Owl](images/hypercube_owl.jpg)

 {% include callout_synchronize.html comment="People will have the same questions while we go through the basics for the first time.
 Let's do it together!" %}

-## Git

-Git is a version control system.
-We could spend the whole week discussing the ins and outs of version control.. so we won't.
-It allows multiple programmers to collaborate on long-term projects by synchronizing code across their machines.
-Since we're only here for a week, we're just going to tell you what to type here.

-{% include terminal_command.html command="git clone https://github.com/texas-robocamp/exercises.git" %}

 ## Set up the Arduino IDE